-A number of new and amended standards and interpretations are issued, but not yet effective, up to the date of issuance of the Group's consolidated financial statements.
-None of these are expected to have a significant impact on the Group's consolidated financial statements.
+The new and amended standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's consolidated financial statements are disclosed below.
+The Group intends to adopt these new and amended standards and interpretations, if applicable, when they become effective.